 Directors are therefore advised to respond cautiously to the temporary relaxation on wrongful trading and to keep evaluating their role in light of these other duties.
 The legislative changes do not mean that directors are exempt from taking steps to act in the best interests of the company (and in the best interests of creditors if insolvency is on the cards).
 Directors should also bear in mind that their behaviour during this period is likely to come under much greater scrutiny as the pandemic tapers, accounts and reports are published, and shareholders regain bandwidth to question day-to-day decision-making.

-The Act enacts a temporary measure that presenting a winding-up petition against a company between 27 April and 30 September will be prohibited unless the petitioning creditor can demonstrate to the court that they have reasonable grounds to believe that the company’s inability to pay its debts was not caused by COVID-19 or the company would have been insolvent irrespective of COVID-19’s financial effect on it.
+The Corporate Insolvency and Governance Act enacts a temporary measure that presenting a winding-up petition against a company between 27 April and 30 September will be prohibited unless the petitioning creditor can demonstrate to the court that they have reasonable grounds to believe that the company’s inability to pay its debts was not caused by COVID-19 or the company would have been insolvent irrespective of COVID-19’s financial effect on it.

 This temporary measure has already been tested and in several cases petitions have been removed by the courts.